Iceland | Reykjavík to the Highlands

 Arrival & Departure

-Day 1 of your trip begins with a morning pick-up by your guide at the Keflavík International Airport.
+Day one of your trip begins with a morning pick-up by your guide at the Keflavík International Airport.
 Your trip ends with an afternoon drop-off on Day 10 at Keflavík International Airport.
 We recommend drop-off approximately 3 hours prior to your flight departure time.

 Hiking: Most days include 1 to 4 mile guided hikes ranging from easy to moderate.
 Sometimes more than one walk or hike will be done in a day.
 This adventure includes hikes in geothermal basins, to waterfalls, in national parks, through mountainous areas, along canyons and down black sand beaches.
 Day 3 features a 9.5 mile hike that will be completed over the course of an entire day and is rated moderate.